ABSanthosh/SWENG-881--Course-Project/Readme.md

 **Graph Based Testing**

-The team utilzed Control Flow Graphs (CFGs) for our graph based testing.
+For logic-heavy methods like `skipLines(Predicate, int)` and `writeRecord(...)`, we abstracted their behavior into Control Flow Graphs (CFGs) for our graph based testing.
 CFGs are used to abstract the flow of a section code into a graph in order design tests based on that abstraction.
 CFGs provide a visual representation of often complex functionality.
 Once the graph is created, it allows for generating test cases that ensure coverage of a the nodes and edges of the CFG in varying combinations of traversal.
 The team selected edge coverage for our criteria, as, per the Canvas module, it ensures "that each edge is traversed at least once."

-Two components were chosen to test using Graph Based Testing: **`writeRecord(String... values)` method** and **`skipLines(final Predicate<String> predicate, final int maxLines)` method**.
-These methods were chosen as candidates for Graph Based Testing, due to their numerous branching decisions and the coverage of those branches that Graph Based Testing offers.
+Graphs were chosen specifically for:

+- Complex branching or nested decision structures
+- Risk of silent failure (e.g., skipping incorrect lines, misplacing delimiters)
+- Validating proper exception throwing on invalid or edge input

 JUnit was utilized to test both methods.
 [PlantUML](https://plantuml.com) was used to design the CFGs.
 The [Graph Coverage web application](https://cs.gmu.edu:8443/offutt/coverage/GraphCoverage) was utilized to further abstract the CFG into a standardized number node format.

 **Exploratory Testing**

 Exploratory testing is a less rigid approach to testing that can be utilized to augment traditional testing approaches.
 The team’s exploratory tests began with defining “tours,” which, per the class slides, are “recommended testing charters.”
 By reviewing the listing of predefined tours, the team was able to brainstorm appropriate tests that were not fully covered by the previous testing (input domain and graph-based).

+The tour themes were chosen based on:

+- Risk analysis (volume handling, system tolerance)
+- Uncovered feature areas (e.g., BOM headers, whitespace, quote control)
+- Past issue reports or common misuse patterns

 Once a tour and a feature of the program was chosen, the team began to plan out the tests associated with the tour and determine a time limit of the testing session that was appropriate, given the nature of the tests.
 Throughout the process, the team captured appropriate information (screen shots, test files, test scripts, etc.) to ensure that the process was repeatable.

 As mentioned above, the team generally used exploratory testing as a chance to supplement the tests conducted in the previous sections, including lesser used features and other types of testing, such as stress tests and testing on data ordering, flow, and enumeration.
 The team utilized exploratory testing to achieve additional comfort over the quality of the system, given the time constraints surrounding the project.
 The guidance of the tour definitions also steered our testing in directions that we may not have considered without utilizing exploratory testing.

 Generally, exploratory testing was performed in the IDE, using no additional tools.
 For several of the tests, however, Junit was utilized, as well.

 **Acceptance Testing**

+The team employed acceptance testing to validate the system’s behavior against end-user expectations and to ensure that key functionalities met specified requirements.
+Acceptance criteria were written using the Given–When–Then format and implemented using the Cucumber framework in conjunction with JUnit 5.
+The focus was on expressing high-level user stories in natural language to bridge the communication gap between technical and non-technical stakeholders.

+Each acceptance test scenario was linked directly to its corresponding feature implementation, allowing for automated verification of expected outcomes.
+These tests served both as a validation mechanism and as living documentation of the system’s behavior.
+The acceptance tests primarily targeted high-value use cases within the CSVWriter component, ensuring that output formatting, quoting behavior, and error handling conformed to user expectations.

+The tests were executed within the IntelliJ and VSCode IDEs, and results were verified through the Cucumber test runner interface.
+Evidence of test execution was preserved as screenshots and

+To ensure key functionality met user-facing expectations, we implemented **Given–When–Then** acceptance tests using **Cucumber and JUnit 5**.
+These scenarios validated end-to-end behavior, particularly:

+- File writing integrity (`ACC-W-01`)
+- Alternate separator handling (`ACC-R-01`)
+- Quoted data parsing (`ACC-R-02`)included within the test documentation.

+These tests served as **living documentation** and **user-aligned validation checkpoints**, selected based on frequently encountered CSV formats and expected user flows.

+**Prioritization and Coverage Strategy**

+The prioritization of features and test types was guided by:

+- **Feature criticality** (e.g., `writeRecord` vs. comment writing)
+- **Usage frequency and industry relevance**
+- **Complexity and likelihood of fault** (e.g., line delimiters, quoting edge cases)
+- **Effort-to-value ratio** under project constraints

+Robustness was embedded into each category by including:

+- **Special value cases** (e.g., `null`, empty, quoted)
+- **Malformed input** triggering exceptions
+- **Invalid configuration tests** (e.g., duplicate control characters)

 ## 4.4 Test Categories

 All of tests that the team performed for FastCSV were functional.
 The functionality for the software is deep and highly configurable, so the team planned to focus the testing on this functionality.

 Several of our tests also covered non-functional categories, though, as described in Section 4.2 of the Canvas Module:

 - **Robustness Tests** – Many of our tests also met the definition of Boundary Value tests.
   - **System Defaults** - Per the Canvas module, boundary tests can target default values.
 FastCSV is configured with many default values that represent the most common use case of the system.
 The majority of the tests conducted by the team include at least one or more configuration options that remain at their default values.
 While this category is noted, the team has decided to not utilize System Defaults as an additional classification for the tests, since all tests would be labeled as such providing little additional value.
   - **Special Values** – Many of the team’s tests include testing edge cases or special values to ensure that they are handled properly by the system.
 For example, some tests in the Input Domain Modeling section test how the system handles special characters, commas used as data (these are also used as field separators), etc.
   - **Invalid Data** – Several of the tests involve providing invalid data (including data that should correctly throw errors) to the System and ensuring that the System handles the error gracefully.
 - **Performance Tests** – As part of our exploratory testing, the team tested the performance of the System while reading exceptionally large csv files.
 - **Stress Tests** – The same tests that were used to test performance were also targeted at trying to cause a failure by reading exceptionally large csv files.

 Given the above, the team will classify tests using the following categories:

 - Functional
 - Robustness-Special Values ("Spec Val")